17 Best Oscilloscopes for Hobbyists: Bonus Included! [2021 Update]

 - Matching Probes

-- What is the bandwidth for the probes you’re using?
+Next, what is the bandwidth for the probes you’re using?
 Do they match the scope’s bandwidth?
 It’s ideal to use the same brand of probes as the device itself.
 This will decrease the likelihood of incompatibility and error.

 - Input Channels

-- How many input channels will you need?
+Furthermore, how many input channels will you need?
 Devices can have anywhere from 2 to 4 to 8 to 16 channels.
 The more you have, the more signals you’ll be able to compare.
 However, this will also increase the price.